AlexW00/StartTreeV2/readme.md

 ## Credits

 StartTreeV2 is based on a static website generated using [StartTree](https://github.com/Paul-Houser/StartTree).
 Huge Thanks @Paul-Houser for creating such an awesome project!

+How StartTreeV2 differs from StartTree:

+This version is a website hosted on Github pages, which means you do not have to host it yourself.
+To configure your tree, I added a web editor, which allows editing the tree directly in the browser.
+That means you do not have to write a yaml config and recompile the page every time you want to make a change.
+Your configuration data is stored in the url, which you simply copy once you are done with your configuration.